HUBioDataLab/ASCARIS/README.md

 ## ASCARIS Installation & Usage

-This section intends to guide the users on how to run ASCARIS to produce SAV representations.
+This section intends to guide the users on how to install and run ASCARIS to produce SAV representations.

-Please download all the requirements by running the following code:
+Please (i) clone this repository to your local server, and (ii) download all the requirements by running the following code:
 ```
 pip install -r requirements.txt